 These Feng Shui Bedroom Tips Might Actually Help You Sleep Better

-Feng shui as an art and science
+Feng Shui as an Art and Science

-According to Odle, the science part of feng shui is the time-tested calculation methods that reveal the unseen feng shui energy blueprint of a building, which is determined by both its magnetic orientation as well as when it was built.
-"These repeatable energy combinations have predictable consequences on the lives of the building's occupants due to prolonged exposure to them.
-And as with all things in life, there is a mixture of supportive and harmful energy combinations within every building,” she says.
+According to Odle, time-tested calculation methods reveal the unseen feng shui energy blueprint of a building, which is determined by its magnetic orientation and when it was built.
+"These repeatable energy combinations have predictable consequences on the lives of the building's occupants," she says.
+"And as with all things in life, there is a mixture of supportive and harmful energy combinations within every building."

 Keeping your bedroom clutter-free is also essential to good feng shui.
 A messy bedroom isn't good for energy flow, even if all of your furniture is in the right place.
 So commit to keeping a neat and tidy space.

 A good general rule is to make sure the top of your head is near a solid wall.
-"Or at least toward a wall with a closed window that doesn't have any drafts.
-This position is to reduce the movement of Qi or energy above your head, so you will have a restful night's sleep,” Odle explains.
+"Or at least toward a wall with a closed window that doesn't have any drafts," Odle says.
+"This reduces the movement of Qi or energy above your head, so you will have a restful night's sleep.".

 So if you're redecorating, look for furniture, bedding, and accessories that are neutral in color.
 If you can only change one element of the room, switch up your bedding.
 Look for neutrals that are calming without being uninteresting, such as Brooklinen's Hardcore Linen Bundle ($423; brooklinen.com), which is available in stylish muted shades of blue, pink, and taupe, among other colors.